henrikkurkela/intro-to-js/README.md

-# intro-to-js
+# Introduction to Programming
-Oulu UAS course: Introduction to Programming
+Oulu UAS course: Introduction to Programming.
+Completed exercises can be found in this repository.